steelcityamir/safe-content-ai/README.md

 # Safe Content AI
-A fast reliable API for detecting NSFW images.
+A fast accurate API for detecting NSFW images.
 Ideal for content moderation on digital platforms.

+This project uses Python, FastAPI framework, Transformers library, and TensorFlow.

+TensorFlow will automatically detect and use the GPU if the underlying hardware supports it.

 ## ⭐ Features